How To Insulate Cold Process Soap:

-You can insulate your soap in a number of ways to force it into gel phase.
+You can insulate your soap in a number of ways.
+For example,

-a.
-One of the easiest ways is to cover the top with carboard and wrap it with towels.
+- Cover the top of the mold with carboard and wrap it with towels.

 Things To Keep In Mind About Insulating & Gel Phase

-- Use a mold that can hold heat well, like silicone or a wooden loaf mold.
+- Use a mold that can hold heat well.
+For example, silicone or a wooden loaf mold.

 - Think about your fragrance.
 Read reviews, read performance reviews.

 - Think about the environment around you.
-If it's cold, you need to cover and insulate your soap, or other methods to get it to heat up and go through gel.
+If it’s cold, you need to cover and insulate your soap, or try methods to get it to heat up.

 - Experiment.
 Make 2 of the same batches in different molds or using different insulating techniques.